 🚫 Myth: Accessibility is just for people with disabilities.

-Truth: Everyone benefits from a good layout.
+✅ The truth is: Everyone benefits from a good layout.

 Struggling with visual design in your learning content?
 If you want to make your courses more engaging, effective, and accessible, get in touch!
 I’d love to help you apply these principles to your materials.